http://www.miami.edu/sonhs

 Typically Offered: Fall & Spring.

-Requisite: Admission to PhD in Nursing Program.
+Prerequisite: Admission to the PhD in Nursing Science program.

 Components: THI.